min2ha/ukwa-site/content/target/23489/index.en.md

   "subject": null
 }

-# Marion Turner Hawes Green Party candidate for Wellingborough and Rushden.

   Marion Turner Hawes:  Prospective Green Party  parliamentary candidate for Wellingborough and Rushden in the 2015 General Election but was not elected.